Discover one ofVermont's Largest Collections of Ornamental Plants

 our cold winters.

 The Hort.
-Farm is generally open to visitors Monday, Wednesday, Thursday, and Friday, 8 a.m. to 4 p.m., and for special events (closed on holidays, some weekdays during growing season, AND from Labor Day through early November during apple harvest). (directions) The phone number is (802) 658-9166.
+Farm is generally open to when staffing is available and research procedures do not preclude public access to the facility.
+Generaslly, the facility is staffed Monday, Wednesday, Thursday, and Friday, 8 a.m. to 4 p.m., and during special events (closed on holidays, some weekdays during growing season, AND from Labor Day through early November during apple harvest). (directions) The phone number is (802) 658-9166.
 You are asked to sign in at the Blasberg Building before beginning your tour of the property.
 There is a "Woodland Walk" which is a self-guided tour that describes the collections in detail.

 For information about the Hort.
 Farm, contact Terry Bradshaw, at email@example.com or call (802) 658-9166.
 For information about workshops or special events, contact The Friends of the Horticulture Farm at (802) 864-3073.